Sensor Integration

 Patient List Ordering

-The patient list on the staff dashboard sorts by proximity — nearest patients appear first.
+The patient list sorts by proximity — nearest patients appear first.
 This updates in real-time as staff move through the facility.
 Patients without wristbands appear below detected patients.

 Elopement Detection